Nighttime Skin Care For Glass Skin- A Simple 7-Step Regimen!

 The first step in your nighttime routine should be an oil cleanse.
-An oil cleanse is important in deep cleaning your skin and removing excess sebum, cleaning clogged pores (blackheads, whiteheads), removing makeup and dirt.
+An oil cleanse is important in deep cleaning your skin and removing excess sebum, cleaning clogged pores (blackheads, whiteheads), and removing makeup and dirt.
 Apply your cleansing oil and massage your face for at least 45-60 seconds.
-This is actually very relaxing and gets rid of waterproof makeup with ease!
+This is very relaxing and gets rid of waterproof makeup with ease!
 You’ll then add water to emulsify the oil cleanser and wash it off.
-Implementing oil cleansing in your regular routine is amazing and will eliminate your need to use pore strips!
+Implementing oil cleansing in your routine is amazing and will eliminate your need to use pore strips!
 Using regular oil is not the best choice because it is not formulated to emulsify with water.
 This means it can leave an oil film on your face even after cleansing, and this can cause breakouts.

 2. SECOND CLEANSE

-As per my morning skincare routine post.
+As per our morning skincare routine post.

 At this point, you will want to use a serum to address your skincare needs.
 For dry skin, a hydrating hyaluronic acid or snail mucin serum would be amazing in adding moisture back to the skin.
 Normal skin can use any toner they wish depending on what they are treating.
 Oily skin can use a niacinamide serum which is great for reducing oil and reducing acne.
-For dark spots, hyperpigmentation, or melasma, a vitamin C or an azelaic acid serum is amazing in brightening and reducing hyperpigmentation, respectively.
+For dark spots, hyperpigmentation, or melasma, a vitamin C or azelaic acid serum is amazing in brightening and reducing hyperpigmentation, respectively.